 Marker 0 - originally located near the front of the Stover's house.
 This signpost has been relocated to the eastern edge of the parking pad.
 No Torreya seed is located near this new marker space.
 Three large pine trees just to the left of this original planting became infected with pine bark beetles in the fall of 2015.
 The trees had to be cut down.
-The area was repurposed as an Anniversary Garden with sitting area and a fire pit after the trees were removed and the yard was fenced in for the dog.
-The exact location where the Torreya seed was planted is still visible (see photo below right), but is not well protected.
+The area was repurposed as an Anniversary Garden commemorating the Stovers' 50 Wedding Anniversary.
+A sitting area and a fire pit were added after the trees were removed and the yard was fenced in for the dog.
+The exact location where the Torreya seed was planted is still visible (see photo below right) but is not well protected.

 Photo left: original planting, Nov.
 2013.
 Photo below: repurposed area, May 2016 (note, 6"x6" off-cuts at right are the center of the original planting photo).